rasyadh/shp-streaming/README.md

-# PostOfficeSub Map<br>
+# SHP Streaming<br>
-Post Office Mapping in Surabaya.<br>
+Shapefile Streaming Surabaya.<br>

 ![PostOfficeSub Map](https://raw.githubusercontent.com/rasyadh/postofficesub-map/master/project/static/Kantor%20Pos%20Surabaya.png)

 ## Description
-this app is used to show mapping location of Post Office in Surabaya.
+this app is used to show some particular location in Surabaya.
 The map technology used in this application uses a leaflet map.
 Using GeoJSON data to represent objects on maps obtained from Shapefile conversion results.

 ## Platform
 this application runs on a web platform by utilizing several technologies of web technology and GIS.